 - Have opportunities to develop their venture solutions beyond the course.

 In this study abroad course you will explore urban and rural development challenges in India through the eyes of entrepreneurs, local leaders, and communities.
 Via this class, students will explore entrepreneurial and engineering solutions to environmental and societal challenges.
+Occurs each May term.

 CEGE 5572 is an intensive one-week course on how to turn an idea into a viable social business model.
 No prior experience with a business class is needed.
 The course is geared towards a multidisciplinary audience, with a wide variety of skills and backgrounds.
 The goal of the class is to work on ideas that address a grand challenge in a financially self-sustaining manner.
+Occurs each January term the week before Spring semester.

 This spring workshop series is for anyone in Minnesota with an idea for social or environmental change, whether that idea is on the back of a napkin, in a detailed business plan or already running.
 Each spring a series of three courses is offered in this workshop series.